-Certain of our existing stockholders, who are affiliated with certain of our directors, have agreed to purchase an aggregate of approximately \$ million in shares of common stock in this offering at the public offering price.
-The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.
+Certain of our existing stockholders, who are affiliated with certain of our directors, have agreed to purchase an aggregate of approximately \$2.4 million of shares and accompanying warrants.
+Except as otherwise set forth in this prospectus supplement, the underwriters will receive the same underwriting discount on any securities purchased by these stockholders as they will on any other securities sold to the public in this offering.